 It’s one thing to see SeaWorld San Diego’s remarkable collection of exotic animals performing in shows or in their enclosures.
 It’s another (unforgettable) thing entirely to get up close to the creatures—and even touch them.
 Two of the most remarkable exclusive experiences have you climb into a SeaWorld San Diego wetsuit to get right into the pool with gentle, snow-white beluga whales, found in Arctic waters.
-The Wild Arctic tour includes a behind-the-scenes chance to see other Arctic creatures, including walruses and seals, safely in enclosures they use when they are not on view to the general public.

 Often ranked as one of the most magical glamping experiences in the state, this tree-shaded compound tucked into the coastal hills a half-hour northwest of Santa Barbara is one of those pinch-me destinations everyone should experience at least once (but we bet you’ll book a return before you leave).
 The setting is so private that it’s hard to believe that more than 100 cabins and safari tents occupy the hillside landscape of El Capitan Canyon, surrounded on three sides by the oceanfront and backcountry of El Capitan State Beach.